Director's Spotlight

 In The Potterymaker, Robert J. Flaherty pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.

 To fully appreciate The Potterymaker, one must consider the cinematic climate of 1925.
-During this period, United States was undergoing significant artistic shifts, and Robert J. Flaherty was at the forefront of this Documentary movement, often challenging established norms.
+During this period, United States was undergoing significant artistic shifts, and Robert J. Flaherty was at the forefront of this Short movement, often challenging established norms.

 | Cinematography | High-Contrast |